Adillwma/QuantumHarmonics/README.md

 The potential term can be represented by a matrix where the leading diagonal is the potential evaluated at the $i$-th point in space, $V_{i,i} = V(x_i)$, and all other entries are zero.

 Then using a linear algebra solver, we can solve for the eigenvalues and eigenvectors of $H$ to find the energy levels $E_n$ and wavefunctions $\psi$ of the quantum harmonic oscillator respectivly.
-For performance reasons we will use the scipy.linalg.eigh_tridiagonal function to solve for the eigenvalues and eigenvectors of $H$, as it allows us to take advantage of the fact that we are working with diagonal and tridaigonal matricies.
+For performance reasons we currently use the scipy.linalg.eigh_tridiagonal function, benefiting from its tailored functionality for diagonal and tridiagonal matrices.
 This is dicussed further in [Appendix Section 2.2](#Appendix_performance).

 ##### NOTE:
 It is important to use a small $(\approx 0.1 a_o)$ step size for $\Delta x$.
 Additonally the x displacement (from which follows the range for the potential) must covering sufficient range that the largest desired wavefunction falls to zero at the extremities in order to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).

-#### Eigenvalues (Energy Levels)
+#### Energy Levels

 We compare the computed eigenvalues with the expected eigenvalues.